mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 |testStreams.Bench.reduceSeq|thrpt|5          |5.871       |
 {: .table}

 When we break the process of adding the numbers up we see much better results.
-In sequential mode we see a 5x improvement over using a single varaibale.
-I have allocated 3 cores to the virtual machine runnign the testbench.
+In sequential mode we see a 5x improvement over using a single variable.
+I have allocated 3 cores to the virtual machine running the testbench.
 When we apply `parallel()` we see ~3x improvement in ops/s.

 ### Java 8 sum()